 Digital Banking and FinTech Innovation Cluster (DBFI) of the ABBL was created in January 2016.
 Currently, the Cluster unites 47 members and 6 FinTech Service Pack users interested in exchanging the knowledge and ideas on new disruptive technologies and on how digitalisation and the rise of FinTech may impact the banking sector and the financial services being offered to more and more demanding customers.

-In 2017, the Cluster focused on the following goals and the respective tasks:
+The Cluster focuses on the following goals and the respective tasks:

 To disseminate the knowledge on Digital Banking and FinTech